 Here are a few differences that will hopefully enable you to make an informed choice:

 Enanthate is manufactured worldwide, and is, therefore, more common throughout the world.
 Cypionate is usually more common in America.

 Cypionate is suspended in cottonseed oil; enanthate is suspended in sesame oil.

 Enanthate consists of a 7-carbon ester chain.
 Cypionate has an 8-carbon ester chain.
-The rule here is that the greater number of carbons the ester contains, the more soluble in oil and less soluble in water it becomes.
+The rule here is that the higher number of carbons the ester contains, the more soluble in oil and less soluble in water it becomes.
 Therefore, cypionate has a somewhat slower release and stays in the system a bit longer.

 Cost.
 Enanthate is slightly cheaper than cypionate.

 As you have probably figured out, the differences between the two are relatively insignificant.

 When it comes to effectiveness, many users that have tried both can’t tell the difference in how they feel, and the results delivered.

 So there you have it.
 Now you know just how significant esters are.